lifebit-ai/dry-bench-skills-for-researchers/classes/class_2/README.md

 <br/><br/>

-# Intro to command line in the JupyterLab interface
+# Intro to Git and GitHub
 <br/><br/>